802.11 Wireless Simulation and Anomaly Detection using HMM and UBM: Related Work

 In relation to interference detection in WLANs, authors in \cite{Ref60} propose methods including intelligent frequency allocation across APs, load balancing of user affiliations across APs and AP adaptive power control for interference mitigation in dense 802.11 deployments.
 Furthermore, the authors in \cite{Ref61} studied the impact of RF interference on 802.11 networks from devices like Zigbee and cordless phones that crowd the 2.4GHz ISM band to devices like wireless camera jammers and non-compliant 802.11 devices that disrupt 802.11 operations.
 They affirm through practice that moving to a different channel is more effective in coping with interference than changing 802.11 operational parameters such as CCA (clear channel assessment).

-In \cite{Ref14}, a usage pattern called "abrupt ending" is explored in FEUP data set that concerns the disassociation of a large number of wireless sessions in the same AP within a one second window, or in a nutshell "simultaneous session ending".
+In \cite{Ref14}, a usage pattern called "abrupt ending" is explored in FEUP dataset \cite{Ref23,Ref24} that concerns the disassociation of a large number of wireless sessions in the same AP within a one second window.

 The authors introduce some anomalous patterns that might be in correlation with the occurrence of this phenomena.
 For instance, AP halt/crash, AP overload, persistence interference and intermittent connectivity.
-The analysis of the anomaly-related patterns performed in this research, inspired our work to regenerate similar anomalies in network simulator in addition to the real Testbed that was already done in our previous work \cite{AnisaJournal}.
-The principal goal of the simulation and the real Testbed experiments is to evaluate the HMM anomaly detection methodologies proposed in the current work as well as our former studies \cite{Ref24,AnisaJournal}.
+The analysis of the anomaly-related patterns performed in this research, inspired our work to re-generate similar anomalies in network simulator in addition to the real Testbed that was already done in our previous work \cite{Ref68}.
+The principal goal of the simulation and the real Testbed experiments is to evaluate the HMM anomaly detection methodologies proposed in the current work as well as our former studies \cite{Ref24,Ref68}.